hwheeler01/hwheeler01.github.io/jobs.md

 permalink: /jobs/
 ---

-## Postdoctoral Research Associate in Computational Genomics
+## Postdoctoral Research Associate in Population Genetics and Statistical Genomics

+### Background
-**Duties and Responsibilities.** Loyola University Chicago, College of Arts and Sciences, Department of Biology invites applications for a full-time postdoctoral associate, with expertise in the areas of Computational Biology and complex trait genetics.
-The position is for one year with the possibility of renewal, for additional years, based on performance.
+The Department of Biology at Loyola University Chicago invites applications for a full-time postdoctoral associate, with expertise in the areas of population genetics, statistical genomics, and computational biology.
+The position is for one year with the possibility of renewal for additional years based on performance.

-This position will support research on the development of computational models and pipelines that leverage and integrate similarity in genetic, transcriptomic, or other omics-level data for complex trait prediction in the laboratory of Dr. Heather Wheeler.
-The postdoc will work with Dr. Wheeler and her collaborators to investigate how genetic variation leads to phenotypic variation for complex traits including disease susceptibility and drug response.
-This position is jointly funded by the Department of Biology, and the postdoc will teach 1-2 departmental courses each semester.
-This is an ideal position for candidates who are interested in gaining teaching experience while conducting cutting-edge research.
-For more information about the department visit <a href="http://luc.edu/biology/">luc.edu/biology</a> and <a href="http://luc.edu/bioinformatics/">luc.edu/bioinformatics</a>.
+This position will support NIH-funded research on the development of statistical models that integrate similarity in genetic, transcriptomic, or other omics-level data for human complex trait prediction within and between populations in the laboratory of Dr. Heather Wheeler.
+The [Wheeler Lab](http://hewlab.org/) includes an active program in graduate and undergraduate instruction; as such, this position will include numerous occasions to engage in student mentoring and if interested, teaching.

+### Duties and Responsibilities
-The successful candidate will be involved in data analysis, statistical modeling, software development, writing manuscripts, giving presentations, and mentoring students under the supervision of Dr. Wheeler.
-In addition to computational work, the postdoc will teach courses in the Department of Biology.
+The postdoc will work with Dr. Wheeler to investigate the degree of transferability of genome-wide and transcriptome-wide association results across populations, which has the potential to improve the implementation of precision medicine among diverse populations.
+The successful candidate will be involved in omics data analysis, statistical modeling, software development, writing manuscripts, giving presentations, and mentoring students.

+### Minimum Qualifications
-**Minimum Education or Experience.** Applicants must have a Ph.D. in genomics, bioinformatics, computational biology, biostatistics, or a related field with a solid publication record.
-The ideal candidate will have strong analytical, statistical, quantitative, and computational/programming (e.g. R, Python, Linux) skills and should be comfortable with large data sets, distributed computing, and databases.
+Applicants must have a Ph.D. in genetics, genomics, bioinformatics, computational biology, biostatistics, or a related field with a solid publication record.
+The ideal candidate will have strong analytical, statistical, quantitative, and computational (e.g. R, Python, Linux) skills and should be comfortable with large data sets (e.g. GWAS, RNA-Seq), distributed computing, and databases.
 High performance computing and cloud computing experience is a plus.

+### Instructions to Applicants
-Applicants should submit a Cover Letter describing their research interests and availability, current Curriculum Vitae, and contact information for two references to <a href="https://www.careers.luc.edu/applicants/Central?quickFind=58820">careers.luc.edu</a>.
+Applicants should submit a Cover Letter describing their research interests and availability, current Curriculum Vitae, and contact information for two references to [hwheeler1@luc.edu](mailto:hwheeler1@luc.edu).
 The position is available immediately and will remain open until filled.